miled/wordpress-social-login/readme.txt

 == Frequently Asked Questions ==

-= Where do I find the plugin Documentation & FAQ ? =
+= Where do I find the plugin documentation ? =

-The user guide and frequently asked questions can be found at http://bit.ly/TYy2CM
+The user guide and frequently asked questions can be found at http://hybridauth.sourceforge.net/wsl/index.html

 == Screenshots ==